f-puig/VOI/README.md

 - write2rr.m: to write a 2rr binary file from a 2D NMR matrix.
 - write3rrr.m: to write a 3rrr binary file from a 3D NMR cube.
 - voi2D.m: to denoise and filter a single 2D NMR spectrum.
-- integral2D.m: to integrate clusters from a 2D NMR spectrum.
+- integral2D.m: to integrate clusters from a voi-processed 2D NMR spectrum.
+- peakpicking2D.m: to pick peaks from a voi-processed 2D NMR spectrum.
 - voi2Df.m: to denoise and filter a single 2D phase-sensitive NMR spectrum.
 - voi3D.m: to denoise and filter a single 3D NMR spectrum.
 - filtervoi.m: to use an existent list of VOIs to filter one or more NMR spectra.